datawire/ambassador-docs/docs/emissary/1.13/topics/install/aes-operator.md

         kubectl apply -n $NS -f -
     ```

-Then, create the `AmbassadorInstallation` Custom Resource schema and apply it to the $productName$ Operator.
+Then, create the `AmbassadorInstallation` Custom Resource schema and apply it to the Ambassador Operator.

 1. To create the `AmbassadorInstallation` Custom Resource schema, use
    [the following YAML](https://github.com/datawire/ambassador-operator#the-operator-custom-resource-cr)
    as your guideline.
 2. Save that file as `amb-install.yaml`
 3. Edit the `amb-install.yaml` and optionally complete configurations such as Version constraint or UpdateWindow:
-4. Finally, apply your `AmbassadorInstallation` CRD to the $productName$ Operator schema
+4. Finally, apply your `AmbassadorInstallation` CRD to the Ambassador Operator schema
    with the following command: `kubectl apply -n ambassador -f amb-install.yaml`

 ### Configuration for $productName$